Bachelor of Arts (B.A.)

 In order to not interrupt the flow of the paper this word will not be translated throughout the paper

 Santiago-Sanchez, Esther, "Exploring Chicana Identity Through Mascaras (Masks) as a Healing Process" (2016).
-Capstone Projects (Campus-Only Access).
+Capstone Projects and Master's Theses.
 636.